ioerger/transit2/src/pytransit/doc/source/transit_overview.rst

 with multiple columns.
 This makes it much more convenient to manage and analyze large datasets.

-Transit 4.0 represents a complete overhaul of the software and GUI interface.
+Transit2 represents a complete overhaul of the software and GUI interface.
 The commands and flags have changed, and the python API (internal data structures and functions) have changed substantially.
 The new GUI is more integrated for ease-of-use, has some new features (like ANOVA and ZINB), and will make it easier to add new features